maythamfahmi/YouTuber/README.md

 #### Language
 - C# Sharp
 - Standard 2
-- Dotnet 6
+- Dotnet 8
 #### 3rd party dependency
-Third party packages/libraries:
+Third-party packages/libraries:
 - VideoLibrary
 - Xabe.FFmpeg
 - Xabe.FFmpeg.Downloader
 - CommandLineParser

-Xabe is used for audio conversion feature.
-It is only for none commercial use, else contact Xabe.FFmpeg
+Xabe is used for the audio conversion feature.
+It is only for none non-commercial use, else contact Xabe.FFmpeg

 ## Create Release
-From you console:
+From your console:

-After merging to main, create tag release:
+After merging to the main, create a tag release:

 ```
 git tag 3.x.x -a -m "Release version 3.x.x"